What Is Student AI Anxiety?

 Student AI anxiety is the persistent worry that artificial intelligence will devalue your education, eliminate the career you're training for, or make your skills obsolete before you even enter the workforce.
 It's different from general AI anxiety because it strikes at a uniquely vulnerable moment — when you're investing years of effort, money, and identity into a future that suddenly feels uncertain.

 This isn't abstract fear.
 Students are making real decisions every semester — what to major in, which skills to develop, whether to stay in school at all — and AI is injecting doubt into every one of those choices.
+The growing prevalence of AI-generated misinformation and deepfakes makes it even harder to evaluate which career predictions are credible.
 Multiple recent surveys suggest that a majority of undergraduate students experience moderate to severe anxiety about how AI will affect their career prospects.

 Student AI anxiety typically manifests in several overlapping forms: